vicky200514/qt-app/Meshapp.md

 If the error looks like `Device or resource busy`, the port is already open in another process: serial monitor, CLI, or ModemManager.

 # 4. Steps for Node Configuration
-After the Deice Get connected, wait for some minute because the configuration settings get process
+After the Device Get connected, wait for some time the configuration getting process.

 <img width="1850" height="227" alt="image" src="https://github.com/user-attachments/assets/1b2874ff-112c-414b-90d2-31c10d42e032" />

 1. Go to Settings
 2. Click LoRa
-3. Select Modem preset as LONG_FAST
+3. Select Modem preset as `LONG_FAST`
-4. Select Bandwidth
+4. Select Bandwidth as `250`
 5. Select Region as `IN`(Indian Band)
 6. Select Channel Number

 <img width="1215" height="822" alt="image" src="https://github.com/user-attachments/assets/a890d59b-a24a-4c64-b21e-0d67d25d662d" />

-This all should be same as for another node that you are going to communicate
+This all should be same for all the nodes in the mesh.

-7. Click upload that send the changed settings to the node
+7. Click upload that update the changed configurations in the node.

 <img width="1257" height="381" alt="image" src="https://github.com/user-attachments/assets/3c70e911-d40a-4980-ada8-e577d5d29543" />